 Click the YAML tab to verify that the new devices have been added to your cluster configuration in the

-You can add hardware devices to virtual machines using the OKD web console when you create a virtual machine or create a virtual machine using a template that you customize.
+You can add hardware devices to virtual machines created from customized templates or a YAML file.
 You cannot add devices to pre-supplied boot source templates for specific operating systems, such as Windows 10 or RHEL 7.

 To display resources that are connected to your cluster, click Compute → Hardware Devices from the side menu.